-In partnership with Hibiscus Initiatives, Muslim Women In Prison, Zahid Mubarek Trust, Criminal Justice Alliance and Women In Prison, we’ve developed a 10-point action plan for change to improve outcomes and reduce inequalities and discrimination against Black, Asian, minoritised and migrant women in contact with the criminal justice system.
+In partnership with Hibiscus Initiatives, Muslim Women In Prison, Zahid Mubarek Trust, Criminal Justice Alliance and Women In Prison, the Tackling Double Disadvantage project aims to improve outcomes and reduce inequalities and discrimination against Black, Asian, minoritised and migrant women in contact with the criminal justice system.

 Too-often ignored, women face the ‘double disadvantage’ of gender inequality and racism when they encounter the criminal justice system.
 This stops them from getting the support they need both within the system and when they try to rebuild their lives outside, leaving them at risk of reoffending.